 NASCAR Sprint Cup auto racing, Emory Healthcare 500 (6:30 p.m., ESPN): With just two races to go until the Chase for the Sprint Cup, the drivers who make left turns better than anybody in the world head to Atlanta to swap paint.

 Southern League baseball, Mississippi at Birmingham (7 p.m., Birmingham, Ala., 103.9 FM): The M-Braves play their final game of the season.
 See you next year, fellas. ...
 College football, Boise State vs. Virginia Tech (7 p.m., ESPN): The 10th-ranked Hokies aim to bust the No. 3 Broncos game at the "neutral" site of Landover, Md.

 Tuesday, Sept.
 7

-Major League baseball, Atlanta at Philadelphia (6 p.m., SportSouth, 620 AM): The Braves and Phillies battle for supremacy in the NL East.
+Major League baseball, Atlanta at Pittsburgh (6 p.m., SportSouth, 620 AM): This is the perfect opportunity for the Braves to pad their lead in the NL East.

 Wednesday, Sept.
 8

 Tennis, U.S. Open, men's and women's quarterfinals (10 a.m., ESPN2): A band of Euros and some stray Americans battle for tennis' No. 2 prize.